Development Workflow

 Overview of the development workflow

-Writing
+Writing code

-Where possible, follow our coding style guide.
+Where possible, follow the coding style guide.

 Aim for self-documenting code.
 Where code cannot be made self-documenting add commenting.
 Usually comments are useful when they explain why some code exists, and should not be explaining what some code is doing.

-Pushing Code & Opening Pull Requests
+Pull Requests

 • If your code is in a regular pull request, it is assumed to be done and only needing a review and testing as checks before merging.
 It is best to request a reviewer, but otherwise anyone may freely review your PR.